 Speed up collection of infection data

-The General Services Administration (GSA) manages office space in about 9,600 buildings all over the US.
+The General Services Administration (GSA) manages office space in about 9,600 buildings all over the United States (U.S.).
 To track the virus spread within its organization, geographic input must be correlated with the number of infections in each county, in order to build a map of the COVID-19 threat within its properties.

-A UiPath robot has been designed to aggregate data and issue a report several times a day.
-The bot logs into GIS (geographic information systems) and collects information on the buildings GSA manages across the US, then, by matching buildings with the county infection count, it enhances the map of infection spread within GSA.
+An UiPath Robot has been designed to aggregate data and issue a report several times a day.
+The bot logs into GIS (geographic information systems) and collects information on the buildings GSA manages across the U.S., then, by matching buildings with the county infection count, it enhances the map of infection spread within GSA.